Kasukabe, Saitama: Shopping

 Kasukabe is home to what was formerly one of the two Robinsons department stores in Japan, which became a Seibu department store in March 2013.
 The large, seven-story American-style store is a landmark for residents.
 It is located on the east side of Kasukabe Station.
-However, Seibu is scheduled to close its doors due to a shortage of business, likely caused by competition with Aeon Mall.
+This Seibu location later closed down and the building is now the showroom of a high-end furniture retailer.

 Close to the west entrance to the station is a shopping mall, known as Lala Garden, housing several chain retail stores, such as Uniqlo, Gap, ABC-Mart, as well as a supermarket, 100-yen shop, and more.
-There is also an Ito-Yokado on the west side of the station.
+There was also an Ito-Yokado on the west side of the station, however it closed down on November 24, 2024.

 In March 2013, an Aeon mall opened on National Route 16, which shoppers can either reach by car, or by taking a regularly scheduled bus from the east entrance of the station.
 This mall, as well as Lala Garden, has a movie theatre.